Grey Goshawk

 Key Features

-- Sturdy, powerful yellow/orange legs and cere
+- Heavy, powerful yellow legs and large talons

-- Deep ruby-red eyes in adults
+- Deep ruby-red eyes in adults (yellow in juveniles)

 When You’ll See Them